shssoichiro/oxipng/README.md

   The default (`-o 2`) is quite fast and provides good compression.
 Higher levels can be notably better but generally have increasingly diminishing returns.
 - Alpha: `--alpha` can improve compression of images with transparency, by altering the color values of fully transparent pixels.
-This is generally recommended, unless you have a particular need to preserve the original color values.
+This is generally recommended, but take care as this is technically a lossy transformation and may be unsuitable for some specific applications.
 - Strip: Used to remove metadata info from processed images.
 Used via `--strip [safe,all]`.
   Can save a few kilobytes if you don't need the metadata.
 "Safe" removes only metadata that will never affect rendering of the image.
 "All" removes all metadata that is not critical